trislett/TFCE_mediation/README.md

 ### Dependencies ###

-TFCE_mediation should work with any UNIX based systemt.
+TFCE_mediation should work with any UNIX based system.
 It has been tested on Ubuntu 14.04 and 16.04, Arch Linux, and OSX

 Required